 • We heat our water supply with solar energy.

-• We use solar and wind energy to meet our electricity demand.
+• We use solar and wind energy.

 • We sort our trash and deliver it to the recycling center